anamikasen/Anamika-s-Bot/README.md

 For this project, I have made use of Telegram's API (https://core.telegram.org/) for creating a chatbot which can be used to serve as a To-Do List Manager.
 The project was divided into 3 phases:
 1) Understand the different API calls inorder for the bot to echo whatever I input.
-2) Storing the inputs further into a database (usinf SQLite) so that it serves as a base for To-Do List.
+2) Storing the inputs further into a database (using SQLite) so that it serves as a base for To-Do List.
 3) Improving UX of the To-Do List Manager by listing the tasks as keys on keyboard, and ddeleteion of tasks can be done swiftly.

 Further improvements: